Is the White Rhino Extinct

 Efforts are being made to protect the remaining population and prevent the extinction of this magnificent species.

-In the following sections, we will delve deeper into the reasons for the white rhino population decline and explore the possible solutions to prevent the extinction of this species.
+In the following sections, we will explore the reasons for the white rhino population decline and possible solutions to prevent its extinction.

 The Causes of White Rhino Extinction

 The sad truth is that the white rhino is extinct.
-The last male white rhino, Sudan, died in 2018, and no more are left in the wild.
+The last male, Sudan, died in 2018, and no more are left in the wild.

 However, this was not a sudden occurrence but the result of decades of habitat loss, poaching, and human conflict.